“This page isn’t working www.whereiscebu.com is currently unable to handle this request. HTTP Error 500.”

-Honestly, this is one thing that I never wish to happen to my website.
-And if you happen to be a beginner and caught this kind of issue to your website, probably you will be in panic mode.
-Just take a deep breath and don’t panic.
-I have some solutions below for you to find.
+Honestly, this is really one thing that I never wish to happen to my website.
+And I’m sure nobody wants this thing to happen, right?
+And if you are a beginner and caught this kind of issue to your website, probably you will be in panic mode.
+Nevertheless, just take a deep breath and don’t panic coz I have some solutions below for you to find – as this might solve your problem.

 Creating a new .htaccess file